brian-carroll/elm_c_wasm/NOTES.md

 ## TODO

+- Build
+  - Make sure compile works with DEBUG undefined
+  - Try debugging in VS Code on Windows
+  - make a config.h for DEBUG and perf and whatever else
+  - collect platform stuff together
 - virtual DOM
   - Integrate VDOM allocator into the GC
   - Make a test app and render stuff